825kuba/cafe-unreal/README.md

 # Responsive website

-Fully responsive website of an imaginary coffee shop.
+Responsive website of an imaginary coffee shop.
 Design and photos by me.

-Edit:
-Actually, need to add responsive images :)

 Try it here: https://jakub-cafe-unreal.netlify.app/